 View Tom's full bio.

-View Susan's full bio.
+View Cecilia's full bio.

 Marina is currently serving as the Chief Technology Officer of the Department of Veterans Affairs.
 She was formerly Senior Advisor to US CTO Todd Park, with a portfolio focusing on both the VA and liberating government data to fuel innovation, create jobs, and improve the lives of everyday Americans.